indentapis/indent-js/examples/gcloud-google-groups-webhook/readme.md

 ```yaml
 INDENT_WEBHOOK_SECRET: wks012m1d127f10dj483elkfjw
 ```

+### Service Account-based Authentication

+You can create a Google Group or view an existing one in [Google Admin Groups](https://admin.google.com/ac/groups) and add the `serviceAccountEmail` used by your deployed function as a Manager to the group.
+Connect the group as a resource in the Indent dashboard and now your users can easily request access to the group.

+### Credential-based Authentication

 For Google Authentication, you will need `credentials.json` (represents your App) and `token.json` (represents an authorized user, like you or a service account) to set up this webhook.